What Will Cloud Computing Offer In 2025 To 2040

 The top four players in this space are Microsoft Azure, Amazon Web Services (AWS), Google Cloud Platform (GCP), and Oracle Cloud.

-Each of these providers offers a range of services and features tailored to different business needs.
+Each provider offers various services and features tailored to different business needs.
 Here’s a breakdown of their main differences and the types of workloads they are best suited for:

 1. Amazon Web Services (AWS)